Affidavit of Thomas Ewing Bulleit, Jr. August 22, 2011

 Tom owes a debt to Stephanie Bulleit and me for his success in his career.
 Stephanie helped get him through school intellectually and financially.
 She helped him start his own law firm.
 Tom used the money from my mother’s IUD class action settlement suit to start his firm in Lexington Kentucky (I was told this by both of my parents, Tom and Stephanie).
 Tom Bulleit acted as if he was a self made man.
 He was not.
 Soon after my parents divorced, Tom’s career in law ended.

 22. I then served a tour of duty from 1968 to 1969 in Vietnam in the United States Marine Corp with the 1stMarine Division in I Corps north of Da Nang as a medical corpsman.
 My rank was HM3.
 My service in Vietnam is what I am most proud of.

 As I said prior: My mother helped support Tom Bulleit through Vietnam.
 In my opinion, if Tom Bulleit is most proud of his service, then he should also mention who helped him and stayed with him throughout: Stephanie Bulleit.
 Not Betsy Bulleit.
 Tom has prostituted his service for our country to bolster himself as a quality person and garner more liquor sales that he benefits financially from.
 I know of no charity that he has given to or is involved in for veterans.
 He has no friends from that time.
 He has given free bottles to a local luncheon every once in awhile.
 Around 2010, my father expressed to me that he never wanted his son to enlist in the military.
-He did not consider himself from a military family, yet he has misled people about this in the past when he has spoken about his father and grandfather.
+He did not consider himself from a military family, yet he has misled people about this in the past when he has spoken about his father.

 23. While I was in Vietnam, I took the Law School Admission Test (LSAT).